raphaelmansuy/tutorials/working/24-data-extraction-pipeline-with-adk.md

 # Structured Data Extraction with Google ADK GenAI for the Impatient: From Novice to Practitioner in Record Time

+This guide provides a clear, step-by-step path from basic ADK setup to advanced, production-ready extraction pipelines.
+It is designed for both beginners and practitioners seeking robust, scalable solutions for unstructured data extraction.

 ## Prerequisites and Setup

 > **📋 Complete Setup Guide**: For detailed installation and configuration instructions, please see our comprehensive **[ADK Setup Guide](adk-setup-guide.md)**